torreycode/RMapi/README.md

 # RestfulAPI

-Creating a restful api using Mongodb
+This is a basic API